vega-studio/deltav/docs/API/Math/bounds.md

 **fits(bounds: Bounds<T>): 0 | 1 | 2**

-Checks to see if the provided bounds object could fit within the dimensions of this bounds object
+Checks to see if the provided bounds object could fit within the dimensions of this bounds object.

 This ignores position and just checks width and height.